uscexp/jApiRecorder/README.md

 ============
 Is a dynamic proxy to record and playback method calls e.g. for testing porposes.

-See javadoc (class RecordPlaybackManager) for more details.
+See http://uscexp.github.io/jApiRecorder for more details.